-- true: The driver successfully retrieves UTF-8 data. - false: The driver throws an exception when it encounters UTF-8 data.
+- true: The driver replaces invalid UTF-8 characters with the replacement character (), and returns the rest of the data successfully. - false: The driver throws an exception when it encounters invalid UTF-8 data.

 This option applies to every connection that uses the Cloudera ODBC Driver for Impala.
-For more information, see "Setting Driver-Wide Configuration Options on Windows" on page 18 or "Setting Driver-Wide Configuration Options on a Non-Windows Machine" on page 45.
+For more information, see "Setting Driver-Wide Configuration Options on Windows" on page 20 or "Setting Driver-Wide Configuration Options on a Non-Windows Machine" on page 46.